We hope you enjoy reading this article.

 - Use databases like PostgreSQL and Redis on Heroku.
 Read this guide for more information.

 - Integrate the SDKs/APIs for Triposo, Zoho CRM, Google Maps, ID.me, Shopify, Braintree, and Twilio.

-- Test the app, and deploy on Heroku using the DevOps toolset.
+- Test the app, and deploy it on Heroku using the DevOps toolset.
 Read “Continuous delivery on Heroku” for details.

 - Utilize Heroku “Application Performance Monitoring” (APM), and Heroku auto-scaling solutions to scale the web app.

-16. The mobile app UI design
+16. The nightlife mobile app UI design

 - The team should choose the right mobile navigation menu pattern, where our guide “Mobile navigation menu examples” can help.